 They’ll cover the legal minutia you need to know.

-The goal isn’t to win the fight, it’s to survive.
+The goal of carrying a self-defense weapon isn’t to win the fight, it’s to survive.

 What Should I Carry for Self Defense?

 You should carry the most effective weapon you have the most training for.

 Your first weapon should be knowledge.
 Stay out of bad situations if you can, and have escape routes otherwise.

 Handguns are extremely effective but should only be used in response to a threat of deadly force.

 Knives are similar in when they should be used but are more dangerous to you, the wielder.

 No less-than-lethal weapon will be 100% effective but even a tactical pen will increase your chances of surviving a violent encounter, unless you’re a great boxer!